oextBuild/Build2017/contentcontrol.md

 # ContentControl object (JavaScript API for Word)

 Represents a content control.
 Content controls are bounded and potentially labeled regions in a document that serve as containers for specific types of content.
 Individual content controls may contain contents such as images, tables, or paragraphs of formatted text.
-Currently, only rich text content controls are supported.This is an addition to thjis document
+Currently, only rich text content controls are supported.

 _Applies to: Word 2016, Word for iPad_